 - Meanwhile in a hot wok stir fry the vegetables with the garlic and ginger until cooked to your liking.

-- Stir in the dark and light soy sauce and hoisin sauce and stir fry until all the liquid has evaporated, ensuring all the vegetables are well coated in the delicious sauce.
+- Stir in the dark soy sauce, light soy sauce and hoisin sauce and stir fry until all the liquid has evaporated, ensuring all the vegetables are well coated in the delicious sauce.

 - Before serving stir through the roasted chickpeas and serve along side some noodles or rice, we like wild red rice with this dish.